Annotation Toolkit

 This was my first foray into design operations.
 The result isn't a flashy live feature, but it allowed us to rapidly improve output and consistency in our delivered files.
 The UX team was able to solve a problem that had been lingering for a while.
 It was also a great opportunity to collaborate with developers and get on the same page about accessibility best practices.

-Pro tip: Annotate at the end of the design
+Pro tip: Annotate at the end of the design process!

 I'm, grateful for everything this process taught me about thorough, rigorous accessibility planning.
 Knowing the WCAG Guidelines in theory had been all well and good, but having a deep working knowledge of the details of the requirements has been invaluable in making recommendations to clients, developers, and fellow designers alike.